soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 This approach leads toward automation of the operations.
 If we know the optimal way, the only way, we also know how to design a machine or robot to perform the same task.

-Some humanists may be horrified by this, fearing the result will be degradation of one' human dignity and neglect of deeper human values.
+Some humanists might be horrified by this, fearing the result will be degradation of one' human dignity and neglect of deeper human values.

 I will explan why "flow" and "compostion" will easily ease those concerns later.